edsu/inkdroid.org/_posts/2020-09-20-teaching-digital-curation.md

 been extremely important in my own research, but asking undergraduates to dive into the STS literature is asking for a lot I think.
 I want to whet their appetite for STS approaches (maybe they will take a senior seminar or go on to grad school).
-But I also want to give them some useful *knowledge* and *skills* that they can use in their current and future work.
+But I also want them to gain some *knowledge* and *skills* that they can use in their current and future work.

 I think it is also critically important to situate the study of digital curation so that it isn't simply an esoteric matter that's only relevant for cultural heritage organizations.
-Digital curation is set of concerns and practices that are present in students' every day lives, and can be found all throughout society--and practices have real, social and political consequences.
+Digital curation is set of concerns and practices that are present in students' every day lives, and can be found all throughout society--and these practices have real, social and political consequences.
 Jobs in the GLAM sector or digital humanities can be difficult to find, and the practices of digital curation extend into several fields: data science, data visualization, computer security, software development, etc. I think it's important to show the continuity between these areas of expertise when teaching